 just East of Rochester, NY.
 The farm offers 38 acres of woods and fields for supervised

-birds and an occasional coyote.
-These wild animals keep our Danes busy announcing when the
+and an occasional coyote.
+These wild animals keep our dogs busy announcing when the

 animals are visiting.